 The Privacy Act 1988 (Cth), as amended by the Privacy Amendment (Private Sector) Act 2000 (Cth), regulates how private sector organisations (including insurers) handle ‘personal information’ relating to policyholders.

-Organisations are required to comply with the 10 Australian Privacy Principles, which set minimum standards for collection, storage, use, Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. and disposal of personal information.
+Organisations are required to comply with the 10 Australian Privacy Principles, which set minimum standards for collection, storage, use, security and disposal of personal information.